LINGO / JARGON

 DOLBY (TM): A compression/expansion noise reduction system developed by Ray Dolby, widely used in consumer, professional and broadcast audio applications.
 Signal-to-noise ratio improvement is accomplished by processing a signal before recording and reverse-processing the signal upon playback.

 DOLLY: A device for moving a camera smoothly along, often referred to as a tracking shot.
 Professional dolly's are very expensive, but cheaper forms can be hired, or built.
-Also refers to camera movement forwards or backwards.
+Also refers to camera movement forwards or backwards (also referred to as ‘push in’ and ‘pull out’.
 (See also; pan, tilt, crane, crab dolly)

 DOPE SHEET: For use on animation.
 A form that splits action and dialogue/music into frames, in order to match the animation and audio.
 (See also; fps)